BackofenLab/IntaRNA/README.md

 For the prediction of *minimum free energy interactions*, the following modes and according features are supported and can be set via the `--mode` parameter.
-The tiem and space complexities are given for the prediction of two sequences of equal length *n*.
+The time and space complexities are given for the prediction of two sequences of equal length *n*.

 | Features | Heuristic `--mode=H` | Exact-SE `--mode=M` | Exact `--mode=E` |